mathiiii-dev/BileMo/README.md

 ## Test account

-You cna test the API with those credentials :
+You can test the API with those credentials :
 ```
 Pseudo : Mathias
 Password : password